salsita/react-training/README.md

 * Continue with your previous project or open `08-router5`
 * This exercise uses [react-modules](https://github.com/salsita/react-modules) packages
 * Create forms for creating and updating users

+### Attention

+The solution of this exercise (`09-forms`) uses a separate set of dependencies.
+You can run `npm install` in the corresponding directory to install them.

 ### Server file
 Location: `src/server.js`